Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Dataset Specification and Tools

 \textbf{Statistical analysis scripts:} Used to compute the quadratic weighted Cohen's kappa coefficient of the raters and to produce the consistency map in Fig.~\ref{fig:consistency-matrix}.
 More details are provided in Sec.~\ref{sec:dataquality}.

-\textbf{Trajectory visualization tool:} Unlike other types of datasets with simpler datatypes, such as plain text, images, or audio, trajectory data combines different variables, which makes it harder to work with and visualize.
-Visualization is crucial in this domain because the complexity of the data structures makes errors likely if the trajectories are not carefully compiled.
-Inconsistencies in coordinate or unit systems are common issues that can be picked up visually early on with the right tools.
-The visualization tool is shown in~\ref{fig:visualization_2d}.
-A 3D visualization tool built on top of Webots~\cite{michel2004cyberbotics} is also provided to generate video recordings.
+\textbf{Trajectory visualization tool:} Unlike other types of datasets with simpler datatypes, such as images, or audio, SocNav data combines different variables, which makes errors likely if the trajectories are not carefully compiled.
+Inconsistencies in coordinate or unit systems are common issues that can be picked up with the tools provided.

-\textbf{Surveying tool:} Running a ratings survey benefits from a more usable---and aesthetic---representation.
-The surveying tool shows video recordings along with a randomly generated context, asks raters to provide their scores, as shown in Fig.~\ref{fig:survey}.
-The trajectories to use, the types of contexts, the maximum number of scores per rater, and the repeated control questions can all be configured.
+\textbf{Surveying tool:} Ratings surveys benefit from usable ---and aesthetic--- representations.
+The surveying tool shows video recordings along with randomly generated contexts, and asks raters to provide their scores.

 \textbf{Data normalization, and augmentation:} Normalization and augmentation help to include equivariances and invariances in machine learning models without embedding them into equations.
-Applying these transformations to robot trajectories is complex and error-prone, and so, as with visualization, tooling support is helpful.
-To avoid forcing users to duplicate data augmentation code, and to streamline and homogenize data augmentation and normalization, PyTorch data transforms implementing such features are provided.
+To avoid forcing users to duplicate complex and error-prone data augmentation code, and to streamline and homogenize data augmentation and normalization, data transforms are provided.
 Data normalization automatically reframes all poses into the goal frame of reference; this can steer machine learning models towards invariance \textit{w.r.t.} the frame of reference.
 The provided software implements three types of data augmentations.
 First, to enhance robustness to noise, poses can be augmented with additive Gaussian noise.
 Secondly, when goal orientations exceed a threshold larger or equal to $\pi$~rad, the orientation value is randomized.
 Finally, trajectory data can be randomly mirrored (left-right).